Chemical inspectors enter Syria's Douma amid concerns for probe

 Analysts have said however that it would take more for the West to mount a meaningful challenge to Russia's weight as a broker.

-"For a new diplomatic initiative to work, the balance on the ground must be changed," said Nabeel Khoury.
+"For a new diplomatic initiative to work, the balance on the ground must be changed... otherwise the regime backed by Russia and Iran will still have the upper hand and no political transition is possible," said Nabeel Khoury.

 "As it is, even with this latest bombing, the West does not have a seat at the table," said the former US diplomat, currently a fellow at the Atlantic Council think-tank.